All Quiet on the Western Front (song)

-"All Quiet on the Western Front" is a song by English musician Elton John with lyrics by Bernie Taupin.
+"All Quiet on the Western Front" is a song by British musician Elton John with lyrics by Bernie Taupin.
 It is the closing track of his 1982 album, Jump Up!.
 It was also released as a single in the UK without charting.

+Background

-It is an anti-war song about World War I, and named after the book of the same name.
+"All Quiet on the Western Front" is an anti-war song about World War I, and named after the book of the same name.
 The song also ends in a big orchestral finale including a church organ chord sequence played by James Newton Howard on a synthesizer, which can be said to be reminiscent of his earlier album closers such as "The King Must Die" and "Burn Down the Mission", and a chorus sung by the Choir of St Paul's Cathedral, London.

 The song's only live performances came during John's world tour during 1982, outside North America.
 At a concert on Christmas Eve of the same year at the Hammersmith Apollo, London, John jokingly announced that, at the time, it was "the worst-selling single in Phonogram's history".

 The version issued on single is shorter; it also appeared on the 1982 compilation album Love Songs.
 The B-side contains a rockier version of album track "Where Have All the Good Times Gone"; it appeared decades later on the Elton: Jewel Box compilation album.